amterp/stid/README.md

 **For example:**

-> "Generate base-62 IDs with a time granularity of 1 millisecond, and with 5 extra random characters at the end."
+> Generate base-62 IDs with a time granularity of 1 millisecond, and with 5 extra random characters at the end.

 ## Installation